cloudinary-community/gatsby-transformer-cloudinary/README.md

         transformTypes: [
           {
             type: `CustomType`,
-            mapping: {
             // Use a static value
-              cloudName: () => 'my-cloud',
+            cloudName: 'my-cld-cloud',
-              // Use a differnt key than the default
-              publicId: 'thePublicId', // default for publicId is `public_id`
             // Resolve a value using a function
-              height: (data) => data.dimensions?.height,
+            height: (data) => data.metadata?.height,
-              width: (data) => data.dimentions?.width,
-            },
           },
         ],
         // Optional transformation option